DPPIN: A Biological Repository of Dynamic Protein-Protein Interaction Network Data: Potential Applications

 \subsection{Graph Querying}

-Verifying whether a smaller specific query graph exists in a larger data graph has a very wide range of applications such as intrusion detection, VLSI reverse engineering, and chemical compound detection~\cite{DBLP:conf/kdd/TongFGE07, DBLP:conf/edbt/ZhangLY09}.
-To save the computational complexity, many dynamic subgraph matching methods are proposed to leverage the historical information to fast produce the exact matching results~\cite{DBLP:conf/sigmod/KimSHLHCSJ18, DBLP:conf/bigdataconf/LiuDXT19}, i.e., the position of the query graph in the data graph.
-Generally speaking, the dynamic subgraph exact matching and be described as follows.
+Searching whether a smaller specific query graph exists in a larger data graph has a very wide range of applications such as intrusion detection, VLSI reverse engineering, and chemical compound detection~\cite{DBLP:conf/kdd/TongFGE07, DBLP:conf/edbt/ZhangLY09}.
+To save the computational complexity for the query process, many dynamic subgraph matching methods are proposed to leverage the historical information to fast produce the \textit{exact matching} results~\cite{DBLP:conf/sigmod/KimSHLHCSJ18, DBLP:conf/bigdataconf/LiuDXT19}, i.e., the exact positions of the query graph in the data graph.
+Generally speaking, the dynamic subgraph exact matching can be described as follows.

 \begin{problem}{Dynamic Subgraph Exact Matching} \begin{description} \item[Input:] (i) a dynamic data graph $\tilde{G} = \{G^{(1)}, G^{(2)}, \ldots, G^{(T)}\}$, and (ii) a query graph $Q$. \item[Output:] the positions (indexed by nodes) where each node and each edge of the query $Q$ is matched in the data graph $G^{(t)}$ at each timestamp $t \in \{1,2, \ldots ,T\}$. \end{description} \end{problem}